 Beit Rimon sits in the heart of Bik’at Beit Rimon (the Beit Rimon Valley), one of the central valleys of the lower Galilee, at the southern edge of the Beit Netofa Valley.
 The valley, nestled between the hills halfway between Nazareth and Tiberias, has been settled and farmed since antiquity, and its name appears in the Jerusalem Talmud in a context that reveals just how important this quiet landscape once was.

-The Jerusalem Talmud (Tractate Hagigah Chapter 3 and Tractate Sanhedrin Chapter 1) records that seven sages entered the Beit Rimon Valley to intercalate the year, the critical decision to add a thirteenth month (Adar II) to the Jewish calendar.
+The Jerusalem Talmud (Tractate Hagigah Chapter 3 and Tractate Sanhedrin Chapter 1) records that seven sages entered the Beit Rimon Valley to intercalate the year (ibbur hashana), the critical decision to add a thirteenth month (Adar II) to the lunar Jewish calendar to keep it aligned with the solar seasons.
 This was not a minor administrative task.
-The intercalation of the year determined the timing of Passover and all other Jewish holidays, and the authority to make this decision was one of the most important functions of the Sanhedrin.
+Without this periodic adjustment, the holidays would drift through the seasons: Passover, which must fall in spring, would eventually occur in winter or summer.
+The intercalation determined the timing of Passover and all other Jewish holidays, and the authority to make this decision was one of the most important functions of the Sanhedrin.

 The event took place after the Bar Kokhba Revolt (132-135 CE), when Roman persecutions (the period known as the Shemad) made it impossible for the sages to convene in Judea.
 The center of Jewish life was shifting northward to the Galilee, and the Beit Rimon Valley became the setting for one of the most symbolically charged acts of Jewish continuity: keeping the calendar alive when everything else was being destroyed.